neilsone/dynamind/dynamind.md

 ### Opening a Focus
 1. Navigate to: `focus-areas/[focus-area]/focus-sections/[focus-section]/`
-2. Read `CLINE.md` first (if present)
-3. Read `OVERVIEW.md` for context
+2. Read `OVERVIEW.md` for context
-4. Read additional files as needed
+3. Read additional files as needed (if present)
-5. Reference `memory-bank/dynamindPatterns.md` for shared patterns
+4. Reference `memory-bank/dynamindPatterns.md` for shared patterns

 ### Switching Focuses
-1. Finalize TODOs in current focus
+1. Finalize work in current focus
 2. Navigate to new focus
-3. Read `CLINE.md` (if present) and `OVERVIEW.md`
+3. Read `OVERVIEW.md`
 4. Maintain continuity with memory-bank patterns

 ### Listing Focuses